Curriculum

 Physical Education/Health

-All students must successfully complete 1 credit of Physical Education and 0.25 credit of Health Education to earn a diploma from Delaware County Christian School.
+All students must successfully complete 1 credit of Physical Education/Health Education to earn a diploma from Delaware County Christian School.

-Physical Education/Health (Required, 0.5 credit, full year) - This is a required course for all freshmen (beginning in the 2021-2022 school year).
-The purpose of this course is to encourage, enable, and empower students to be good stewards of their physical bodies.
+Strength & Conditioning/Health (Required for Freshmen, 0.5 credit) - The purpose of this course is to encourage, enable, and empower students to be good stewards of their physical bodies.
 This is accomplished primarily by providing students with the opportunity to learn and engage in strength training and lifetime fitness with a focus on nutrition and exercise physiology.
 Students will be challenged to form healthy lifestyle habits by participating in physical fitness activities outside of the classroom.
 Special emphasis is placed on exploring the healthy benefits of regular physical activity as well as developing a Christian perspective on stewardship of the body, character, and personal discipline as it relates to physical activity.
 Health education units will be included in the curriculum.

 DC Athletics - Participation on DC's Interscholastic sports teams allows a student to earn 0.5 Physical Education credit per season of participation.